 To realize this goal, we will deploy the concept of a region-wide aquifer sustainability initiative, focused predominately on identifying and implementing non-regulatory conservation and protection measures that contribute to the maintenance and, where possible, the enhancement of historical water quantity and quality for the South Central Texas region.
-As such, the EAA will expand resources and partnerships to zones of the Edwards Aquifer.
+As such, the EAA will expand

-The intent is to ensure the aquifer remains a sustainable resource in perpetuity for all users and better protect and improve the land surface within watersheds most conducive to affecting recharge to the aquifer-that is, watersheds within the recharge and contributing
+As such, the EAA will expand resources and partnerships to better protect and improve the land surface within watersheds most conducive to affecting recharge to the aquifer-that is, watersheds within the recharge and contributing zones of the Edwards Aquifer.